PodioSpaz/event-tracker-go/README.md

 # Run the GUI application
 ./bin/event-tracker

-# Or use make
+# Or use task
-make run
+task run

 # The application will:
 # 1. Load configuration